 We also plant our tender young fruit trees in large DIY gopher baskets made from hardware cloth.
 Note that hardware cloth is far more durable and vermin-proof than chicken wire!
 Pests can chew or squeeze through chicken wire, and it will degrade with time.

 Fencing is effective against these pests: Deer, rabbits, squirrels, gophers, voles, moles, cats, chickens, opossums, skunks, birds, and other vertebrate pests – depending on your fencing systems design and installation.

 Let’s take the idea of “fencing” down to an even finer, more targeted level of protection!
 Individual garden plots, raised beds, or sections thereof can be covered with row covers.
 Also called “floating row covers”, they block out pests or other undesirable elements.
 Meaning, some row covers are used to stop insects, while others may have the purpose of providing additional warmth or shade for the plants when needed.

-Row covers can be implemented in many sizes and styles.
+Row covers can be implemented as organic pest control in many sizes and styles.
 Traditionally, hoops are used to support the cloth-like “blanket” material – at the desired height over the plants.
 Some covers are held high on other supporting structures, allowing space for tall plants (or people!) underneath.
 Other gardeners lay light row covers directly on top of the plants themselves.